Code Reviews Matter a Freaking Lot

 — Robert C. Martin (Uncle Bob)

 Tests are the written specifications of all requirements in the code change.
 Look at the tests: do they solve the problem?
 Do they cover the other side of the problem?
-Do they fake — stubs and mocks, I’m looking atchya — what they are supposed to be testing?
+Do they fake what they’re supposed to be testing?
+Stubs and mocks, I’m looking atchya.
 This is your first point of contact with the solution.
 It’s TDD in a review, and there is a good reason why Test Driven Development works so well — even though it can be a boring exercise.
 You get a specification (tests) of what a contract (code) will do.

 Compare the tests with the notes you took on the problem.
 Are they matching?
 If the problem says “Improve performance on fetching our feed by decreasing query usage,” is there a test counting fewer queries happening now?
 Is there confirmation that the tests perform exactly what was proposed?
 Did any of the changes adapt existing tests to fit? — this is a very dangerous pattern.
 Sometimes a test is modified to satisfy a change, or AI adapts it to satisfy you.
 You need to make sure that was the right call.